Aleksiberg/qa-portfolio/test-cases/login-test-cases.md

 - Error message "Invalid credentials" is displayed
 - User stays on login page

+## Actual result:
+- User is not logged in and redirected to dashboard

 # TС-03: Login with empty fields

 ## Preconditions